k4yt3x/sshd_config/README.md

 sudo chmod 644 /etc/ssh/sshd_config

 # use systemctl to reload the SSH server and apply the new configurations
+# on some distributions the SSH server service is called sshd
 sudo systemctl restart ssh
 ```